-The earliest group of the extant temples, of which the Parasuramesvara temple is the best preserved, was most probably built during the first quarter of the 7th century A.D.
+The earliest group of the surviving temples were probably built during the first quarter of the 7th century A.D.
 The building activity was in full swing until about the beginning of the 12th century.
 One of the inscriptions on a wall of the jagamahana of the Lingaraja temple records the grant by the Ganga king Anantvarman Chodaganga (A.D.
 1078-1150) of a village for the maintenance of a lamp in the temple of Krittivasas (original name of Lingaraja) in A.D.
 1114-15, presupposing thereby not only the existence of the Lingaraja temple but Chodaganga’s conquest of Bhubaneswar before that date.

 that there are more than 700 temples here, to choose a few is difficult,